 If required, we may introduce you to our network of financial advisors in Estonia to find the most suitable investment option.

 We can also incorporate your Estonian company and introduce you to several banks in order to open personal and corporate bank accounts.
 We work primarily with banks that allow for remotely opened accounts to ensure that you are ready to invest and apply for the visa as soon as possible.

-Once investment is made, we will send you the application forms and provide assistance to complete the questionnaires, translate and authenticate documents.
-You must do a medical check and acquire a health insurance.
-Application must be submitted to a Foreign Representation office of the Republic of Estonia.
+Once the investment is made, we will send you the application forms, provide assistance to complete the questionnaires, and translate and authenticate documents.
+You must undergo a medical check and acquire health insurance.
+The application must be submitted to a Foreign Representation office of the Republic of Estonia.